Skip to content

 The MEEGene seminar series brings together experts from the fields of comparative genomics, evolutionary biology and environmental genomics at the LIB.
 Lectures deal with empirical, theoretical and technical developments.

-Until further notice, all lectures will be held in online format unless otherwise announced.
+Until further notice, all lectures will take place in online format unless otherwise announced.

 The lectures are freely accessible, but registration via email is required.